Als add three American players - CFL.ca

 Als add three American players

-MONTREAL — The Montreal Alouettes announced Wednesday that they have signed three American players, including receiver Jalen Wayne and defensive backs Ferlando Jordan and Nigel Warrior.
+MONTREAL — The Montreal Alouettes announced Monday that they have added three American players to their roster.
+Joining the Als are wide receiver Tyjon Lindsey, defensive back Bryce Cosby and defensive tackle Jerron Cage.

-Wayne (six-foot-two, 205 pounds) played with the South Alabama University Jaguars from 2017-22.
-The 24-year-old led the Jaguars with nine receiving touchdowns in his final year, catching 58 passes for 817 yards in 13 starts.
-He earned second-team all-league recognition.
-The Baton Rouge, LA native was a member of the Buffalo Bills and the Cleveland Browns.
+Lindsey (five-foot-nine, 182 pounds) finished his collegiate career with the Oregon State Beavers where he played four years.
+In 39 games, the native of Corona, CA, caught 75 balls for 917 yards and nine majors.
+The 25-year-old also ran the ball 25 times for 184 yards and three touchdowns.
+In 2023,he signed with the Seattle Seahawks in the NFL.
+He started his college career with the Nebraska Cornhuskers.

 RELATED